UCSD-CSS-001/ucsd-css-001.github.io/course/syllabus.md

 ## Remote learning

 For some of you, remote learning is new.
 For others, you've got a bit of practice.
 For all of us, there is a lot going on in the world.
 While students have always been under a fair amount of pressure and stress, the struggles students may encounter this quarter (for a whole bunch of different reasons) may go beyond what is typical.
-I want you all to know that I fully understand this and am here to help you succeed.
+We acknowledge this and we are here to help you succeed.

-While regular deadlines have been established to help keep you all on track, I want you to know up front that I am a very reasonable person.
-While I ask that you all do your best to meet deadlines that have been set, know that if you're struggling, I absolutely want you to reach out to let me know, to ask for an extension, or to discuss some other accommodation.

-Please take care of yourselves and one another, and I'll work as hard as needed to ensure success for all students this quarter.
+Please take care of yourselves and one another, and we'll work as hard to ensure a supportive learning environment for all students this quarter.

 ### Remote technology